Pin It

 Equipment You'll Need

-Mason jar or bottle with lid
+16 oz mason jar or dressing bottle with lid

 Citrus juicer

-For extracting fresh lemon juice without seeds
+For extracting clean lemon juice without seeds

 Love this recipe?
 Share it!